 Label holders guide you easily through your morning routine.
 Affix these holders to shelf fronts to designate spots for specific clothing items, which make it easy to find what you're looking for.
 These labels also make putting away clean clothes a breeze.

 Organize your closet and claim every inch of space.
-Determine what you should keep and what to toss by answering the following questions: Does it fit?
+Determine what to keep and what to toss by answering the following questions: Does it fit?
 Do you wear it?
 Is it in good shape?
 If you answer no to any of these, consider it safe to get rid of it.

-With pressed shirts, jackets, and dresses taking up most of the hanging space, this clever wall-mounted trouser rack fits snugly on the depth of the side wall and provides 10 spots to hang dress pants.
+With pressed shirts, jackets, and dresses taking up most of the hanging space, this clever wall-mount trouser rack fits snugly on the depth of the side wall and provides 10 spots to hang dress pants.
 Plus, the rods swivel, making it easy to grab just one pair of pants at a time.

 A pair of stick-on utility hooks helps squeeze every inch of space out of this slender wall.
 Easy to use and cheap, these hooks are deceptively strong and keep soft items from getting crushed.